UCRajkumar/ecSeg/README.md

 # ecSeg: Semantic Segmentation of Metaphase Images containing Extrachromosomal DNA

-This repository is the official version of ecSeg, a tool used to quantify ecDNA in metaphase images.
+This repository is the official version of ecSeg, a tool used to quantify ecDNA in DAPI-stained images.
 It also has an extension to analyze FISH probes.
 Please cite (Bibtex at the bottom) the following reference if using ecSeg in your work:

 Rajkumar, U. et al. *ecSeg: Semantic Segmentation of Metaphase Images containing Extrachromosomal DNA.* iScience.
 21, 428-435.
 (2019)